Alex Call Player Props: Nationals vs. Rockies

-The Washington Nationals, including Alex Call (.147 batting average in his past 10 games), take on starting pitcher Jake Bird and the Colorado Rockies at Nationals Park, Monday at 7:05 PM ET.
+On Tuesday, Alex Call (.231 on-base percentage in past 10 games, 67 points below season-long percentage) and the Washington Nationals face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Giants.
+In his previous game he had a one-hit performance (1-for-4) against the Rockies.

 Alex Call Game Info & Props vs. the Rockies